-System shall calculate the opportunity cost for each limitation type for each remaining calendar month of the plan applicability (October 2018-February 2019 for the above example) as the difference between Model_Run_1 and Model_Run_2, divided by $Y{k,v}$, where:
+System shall calculate the opportunity cost for each limitation type for each remaining calendar month of the following calendar year for each limitation type plan applicability (October 2018-February 2019 for the above example) as the difference between Model_Run_1 and Model_Run_2, divided by Y{k,v_s} where:

-- Model_Run_1 (base B-run) would reflect - a) Remaining-annual limitation and monthly limitation for that calendar month for that limitation type under analysis - b) Monthly limitation for the other remaining calendar months for that limitation type under analysis - c) Any fixed-annual limitation and monthly limitations for all remaining calendar months for other limitation types - Model_Run_2 (L-run) would reflect - a) $Y{k,v}$ less remaining-annual limitation and $Y{k,v}$ less monthly limitation for that calendar month for that limitation type under analysis - b) Monthly limitation for the other remaining calendar months for that limitation type under analysis - c) Any fixed-annual limitation and monthly limitations for all remaining calendar months for other limitation types
+- a)• Model_Run_1 (base B-run) would reflect - e)a)remaining Remaining-annual limitation and monthly limitation for that calendar month for that limitation type under analysis f)b) monthlyMonthly limitation for the other remaining calendar months for that limitation type under analysis g)c) any remaining Any fixed annual limitation and monthly limitations for all remaining calendar months for other limitation types e) Model_Run_2 (L-run) would reflect

+- a) $4\underline{Y}{k,v}$ less remaining-annual limitation and $4\underline{Y}{k,v}$ less monthly limitation for that calendar month for that limitation type under analysis - b) monthlyMonthly limitation for the other remaining calendar months for that limitation type under analysis - c) any remaining Any fixed annual limitation and monthly limitations for all remaining calendar months for other limitation types

-- There will be two model runs for each month of the remaining-annual applicability under analysis where opportunity cost needs to be modeled and add a buffer month (September 2018-February 2019 for the above example). - The nested limitation is for months of October 2018 through December 2018. - No opportunity cost will be calculated for buffer month (September 2018 in the above example).
+- There will be two model runs for each month of the remaining-annual applicability under analysis where opportunity cost needs to be modeled. and add a buffer month (September 2018-February 2019 for the above example). - The nested limitation is for months of October 2018 through December 2018. - No opportunity cost will be calculated for buffer month (September 2018 in the above example).